mchwalinska/4EU-Protist-diversity-course-2024/README.md

 For the second part of the day folder `nanopore` will become your working directory.

-At first copy your two samples to your working directory.
+First, copy your two samples to your working directory.

 ```
 cp ../../4UProtistDiversity/raw_nanopore/studentX/* .